IBM/java-sdk-core/Authentication.md

 - clientId/clientSecret: (optional) The `clientId` and `clientSecret` fields are used to form a "basic auth" Authorization header for interactions with the IAM token server.
 If neither field is specified, then no Authorization header will be sent with token server requests.
 These fields are optional, but must be specified together.

 - scope: (optional) the scope to be associated with the IAM access token.
 If not specified, then no scope will be associated with the access token.

-- disableSSLVerification: (optional) A flag that indicates whether verificaton of the server's SSL certificate should be disabled or not.
+- disableSSLVerification: (optional) A flag that indicates whether verification of the server's SSL certificate should be disabled or not.
 The default value is `false`.

 - headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests